Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ### 8.2.
 Navigation

-Partiels offers the possibility of navigating and zooming in on the horizontal axis corresponding to the time range, and in on the vertical axis corresponding to the value or frequency ranges.
+Partiels offers the possibility of navigating and zooming on the horizontal axis corresponding to the time range, and on the vertical axis corresponding to the value (or frequency) range.

-Click and drag on a track or a group to select a time range.
+Click and drag without modifier on a track or a group to select a time range.
 If the magnetize option is enabled, the position moves to the closest marker.
 The time selection can be visualized and edited with the time entries on the header of the main interface ([Overview](#2-overview) - **S**).

-#### 8.2.1 Horizontal axis
+#### 8.2.1 Horizontal

 The main interface contains a horizontal ruler and a horizontal bar ([Overview](#2-overview) **Z1** and **Z2**) to control the time zoom.
 You can also use the mouse and trackpad interaction or keyboard shortcuts to navigate and zoom.